Carl Forster

 He has previously coached Whitehaven in League 1 and the Rochdale Hornets in the Championship.

 Background

 Forster was born in St Helens, Merseyside, England.

 Playing career

 St Helens

 He signed for Saints from local amateur club Pilkington Recs in 2009.

 2011's Super League XVI was his first as a professional with St. Helens.

 He enjoyed Grand Final success with St. Helens Academy.
 In June 2012, Carl signed a 2-year contract with St. Helens.

 Salford Red Devils

-He played for Salford Red Devils in the Super League until the end of 2015.
+He played for Salford in the Super League until the end of 2015.

 Swinton Lions

-For 2016 season he played for Swinton Lions.
+In the 2016 season, Forster played for Swinton.

 Whitehaven RLFC

 For the 2017 season, Forster played for Whitehaven while also serving as the team's head coach.

 Rochdale Hornets

-In 2019 Forster moved on to the Rochdale Hornets as player-coach before moving back to Whitehaven that season on loan after re-signing from Rochdale.
+In 2019, Forster moved on to the Rochdale Hornets as player-coach before moving back to Whitehaven that season on loan after re-signing from Rochdale.